Alberto Callaspo

-Alberto José Callaspo Brito (/kaɪˈæspoʊ/, [alˈβeɾto xoˈse kaˈʎaspo]; born April 19, 1983) is a Venezuelan professional baseball infielder.
-He has played in Major League Baseball (MLB) for the Arizona Diamondbacks, Kansas City Royals, Los Angeles Angels of Anaheim, Oakland Athletics, Atlanta Braves and Los Angeles Dodgers.
+Alberto José Callaspo Brito (/kaɪˈæspoʊ/, [alˈβeɾto xoˈse kaˈʎaspo]; born April 19, 1983) is a Venezuelan former professional baseball infielder for the Guerreros de Lara of the Venezuelan Major League.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Kansas City Royals, Los Angeles Angels of Anaheim, Oakland Athletics, Atlanta Braves and Los Angeles Dodgers.
 Callaspo has primarily played third base and second base during his career.

 Career

 Anaheim/Los Angeles Angels

 Callaspo was originally signed by the then-Anaheim Angels in 2001, playing for the Aguilas Cibaeñas of Dominican Summer League.
 In 2002, Callaspo batted .338 with 16 doubles, 10 triples, three home runs and 60 RBI in 70 games with the rookie-level Provo Angels, where he was voted by Baseball America as a Pioneer League All-Star and was named to Pioneer League All-Star team.

 In 2003, Callaspo led the Midwest League with a .327 average and 38 doubles with the Cedar Rapids Kernels.
 Callaspo spent 2004 with the Double-A Arkansas Travelers, where he was selected for the Texas League All-Star game.
 Callaspo split 2005 with the Travelers and Triple-A Salt Lake Stingers.
 He again made the Texas League All-Star Game and was named to the Texas League Post-Season All-Star Team.